Marker Logo

 Erected by Lebanon Rotary Club.

 Topics and series.
 This historical marker is listed in this topic list: Notable Buildings.
-In addition, it is included in the National Register of Historic Places series list.
+In addition, it is included in the National Register of Historic Places (NRHP), and the Rotary International series lists.
 A significant historical year for this entry is 1847.

 Location.
 39° 25.855′ N, 84° 12.435′ W. Marker is in Lebanon, Ohio, in Warren County.
-Marker is on South Mechanic Street, 0.1 miles north of East South Street, on the right when traveling south.
+It is on South Mechanic Street 0.1 miles north of East South Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 215 S Mechanic St, Lebanon OH 45036, United States of America.
 Touch for directions.

 Paid Advertisement